minteressa/minteressa.github.io/_posts/2016-07-12-model-assessment.markdown

 ### Accuracy

-Accuracy is the proportion of true results among the total of documents.
+Accuracy is the proportion of true results (positive or negative) among the total of documents.
 It takes a value between 0 and 1.

 _Accuracy = (tp + tn) / (tp + tn + fp + fn)_